Empowering families, improving lives...everyday

 North Carolina State Improvement Project

-Logo NC SIPThe North Carolina State Improvement Project (NC SIP) is a program in the Exceptional Children Division of the North Carolina Department of Public Instruction.
+NC SIP logoThe North Carolina State Improvement Project (NC SIP) is a program in the Exceptional Children Division of the North Carolina Department of Public Instruction.
 Funded by the Office of Special Education Programs in the U.S. Department of Education, the NC SIP grant has served the state for nearly 25 years by offering professional development around literacy and math evidence-based instruction.
 It works to improve the quality and effectiveness of educational programs and instruction for students with disabilities in North Carolina.
 Collaboration is essential to the success of NC SIP.

 A professional headshot of a woman with short hair, wearing glasses and a black shirt, alongside text displaying her name and title.The project is a partnership across the North Carolina Department of Public Instruction, local education agencies, institutes of higher education, and parents and parent organizations, including ECAC.